geoffhui/stomptheworld/README.md

 - Higher points = more negative impact to the environment
 - Lower points = less negative impact to the environment

+This application was created using Phaser 3, a Javascript framework.

 To run this application with the best experience, go to https://geoffhui.github.io/projects/stomptheworld/main.html on a mobile device.